robleroni/Puerro/huerto/01/README.md

 >
 > > **Developer**: I am currently experimenting a bit with the creation of web applications anyway.
 I could probably use your idea for that.
 I'll create a simple solution and come back to you.

-## User Stories

-- As a user I want to add a vegetable to a list.

 ## Development Process

 ### Coding for the Web